hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step4-app-prep.md

 ## Deploy Katacoda Service

-To make the sample BookInfo application and dashboards available to the outside world, in particular, on Katacoda, deploy the following Yaml
+To make the sample BookInfo application and dashboards available to the outside world, in particular, on Katacoda, deploy the following YAML.

 `kubectl apply -f /root/katacoda.yaml`

-Without this, the bookInfo example and other dashboards will not be available.
+Without this, the BookInfo example and other dashboards will not be available.

 ## Injection label